 Medical Editor: John P. Cunha, DO, FACOEP

-Opticrom (cromolyn sodium ophthalmic solution) is used to treat allergy symptoms that affect the eyes, such as itching, burning, watering, swelling, redness, or sensitivity to light.
-It is an anti-inflammatory medication.
-This medication is available in generic form.
-Common side effects include burning or stinging of the eye.
+Opticrom (cromolyn sodium ophthalmic solution) is an anti-inflammatory medication used to treat allergy symptoms that affect the eyes, such as itching, burning, watering, swelling, redness, or sensitivity to light.
+Opticrom is available in generic form.
+Common side effects of Opticrom include burning or stinging of the eye after you use the eye drops, dry or irritated eyes, puffy eyes, or watery eyes.

 The dose of Opticrom is 1-2 drops in each eye 4-6 times a day at regular intervals.
 It is not likely other drugs you take orally or inject will have an effect on Opticrom used in the eyes.
 But many drugs can interact with each other.
 Tell your doctor all prescription and over-the-counter medications and supplements you use.
 During pregnancy, Opticrom should be used only when prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.